cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/json_flags.md

 - `CARGO_LOCKING` This cargo area is inaccessible to NPCs.
 Can only be installed on a part with `LOCKABLE_CARGO` flag.
 - `CARGO` Cargo holding area.
-- `CHEMLAB` Acts as a chemistry set for crafting.
 - `CHIMES` Generates continuous noise when used.
 - `CIRCLE_LIGHT` Projects a circular radius of light when turned on.
 - `CONE_LIGHT` Projects a cone of light when turned on.